Rose Parade: Operations and the parade

 Each year, an honor troop of Eagle Scouts from the San Gabriel Valley Council, (now GLAAC), and "The Tournament Troop" of Girl Scout Gold Award recipients of the Arcadia Service Unit of the Girl Scouts Greater Los Angeles, is selected to carry the parade banners down the route.
 Each year, for the last 35 years, more than 100 scouts have participated.

 The Tournament of Roses Radio Amateurs (TORRA) provided audio communications and video co-ordination for the parade officials through the use of Amateur radio from 1968 until 2005.
 With over 300 ham radio operators in TORRA there were several ham radio sites along the parade route equipped with amateur television as well as 2-way ham radios.
 Several mobile units – including motorcycles and pedestrian units (creepie-peepies) provided the video coverage.
 With modern technology and cell phone service, TORRA was no longer needed.

-Thousands more volunteers help cover the floats in those beautiful flower and seed mixes during "Deco week," Dec 26- parade day.
+Thousands more volunteers help cover the floats in flower and seed mixes during "Deco week," which is December 26 to the parade day.
 Many of these come back year after year, some even camp nearby to help all week long.

 Weather

 Spectators gather before the 2004 Rose Parade: some pay for seats in stands; others spend the night to "reserve" a free spot on the sidewalks.

 For the 2006 Tournament of Roses Parade on January 2 (it is always held on January 2 when January 1 falls on a Sunday) winds with gusts up to 45 mph and five inches (130 mm) of rain in the Pasadena area were predicted.
 The forecast proved accurate, ruining the 51 year record of good weather for the parade.
 It rained continuously and heavily throughout the entire 2006 parade.

 The President of the Tournament, the Grand Marshal of the Parade and the executive committee, deliberated into the early morning at the Tournament House.
-With street rumors circulating of the parade being canceled or postponed and restlessness of the crowd further east along the parade route, the parade got underway despite the bleak weather.
+With street rumors circulating of the parade being canceled or postponed, and restlessness of the crowd further east along the parade route, the parade got underway despite the bleak weather.
 Low television ratings and poor attendance plagued the ceremony.
 Some floats sustained water damage by the end of the parade.

+The 2026 parade had the first rain in 20 years, marking the eleventh time there had been wet weather.
+More than an inch of rain had fallen in the 12 hours preceding the parade's end.
+The temperature at the start of the parade was 58 degrees.